rodneyrehm/viewport-units-buggyfill/Readme.md

 }
 ```
 * adds the ability for viewport units to be used inside of calc() expressions in iOS Safari and IE9+, via the use of the `content` CSS property.
 This seems like a good compromise since `content` is only valid inside `::before` and `::after` rules (as a result, it is not recommended use this hack inside of these rules).
-(Note that this will only work when initializing with `viewportUnitsBuggyfill.init({use_css_content_hack: true});`)
+(Note that this will only work when initializing with `viewportUnitsBuggyfill.init({contentHack: true});`)
 ```css
 .box {